 For Immediate Release

-Agriculture in the Classroom- Manitoba Inc. is a non-profit organization supported by individuals and the agriculture industry.
-The organization runs several programs throughout the year including the Amazing Agriculture Adventure, the Made in Manitoba Breakfast program, farm tours and other special events.
+Agriculture in the Classroom Manitoba is a non-profit organization supported by individuals and the agriculture industry.
+It’s mandate is to heighten the awareness and importance of agriculture in Manitoba schools.
+The organization runs several programs throughout the year including the Amazing Agriculture Adventure, the Made in MB Breakfast program, farm tours and other educational events.
 AITC-M also develops and distributes teacher resources to help deliver agriculture information for use within the school curriculum.

-Media will be invited to attend these events.
+Media are invited to attend these events.
 Please contact us to make arrangements.

 For more information, please contact: